Gustavo Falciroli

-Gustavo Falciroli (born 13 December 1982) is an Australian-Brazilian mixed martial artist.
-Brazilian-born Gustavo has lived in Australia since 2007 and is an Australian citizen.
-Gustavo Falciroli is the reigning Cage Fighting Championship and Australian Fighting Championship bantamweight champions, one of the most decorated mixed martial arts fighters in Australia and a Brazilian jiu-jitsu black belt fourth degree.
+Gustavo Falciroli (born 13 December 1982) is an Australian-Brazilian former mixed martial artist, and Brazilian jiu-jitsu practitioner.
+Falciroli has formerly competed in Australian Fighting Championship, where he was the inaugural bantamweight champion.
+He also competed in ONE FC, Shooto, and Cage Fighting Championship (CFC), where he was the former bantamweight champion.
+He is regarded as one of the most decorated mixed martial arts fighters in Australia’s history and he is a fourth degree Brazilian jiu-jitsu black belt.

 Brazilian jiu-jitsu

 Gustavo started his training in 1996 with Brazilian Jiu-Jitsu with Paulo Roberto de Miranda Streckert and has also trained with Carlos Alberto Liberi, in 2003 he was awarded his black belt by Roberto Tozi and Roberto Godoi.
 After placing third at the BJJ World Championships, winning the Brazilian Cup and taking home a slew of state titles in Brazil—all as a black belt—in 2007 he made the move to Australia and the transition into MMA.
 Since entering the world of mixed martial arts, Gustavo has replicated the success he found in BJJ and is renowned for his ability to apply his grappling and submissions in MMA.